objcio/articles/2014-08-02-dependency-injection.md

 ### Constructor Injection

-Constructor Injection should be your weapon of choice.
+Constructor injection should be your weapon of choice.
 When in doubt, start here.
 The advantage is that **it makes dependencies explicit**.

 The disadvantage is that it can feel cumbersome at first.
 This is especially true when an initializer has a long list of dependencies.
 But this reveals a previously hidden code smell: does the class have *too many dependencies*?
 Perhaps it doesn't conform to the [Single Responsibility Principle][SRP].